Using Text Data Files with Impala Tables

 For more compact data, consider using LZO compression for the text files.
 LZO is the only compression codec that Impala supports for text data, because the "splittable" nature of LZO data files lets different nodes work on different parts of the same file in parallel.
 See Using LZO-Compressed Text Files for details.

-In Impala 2.0 and later, you can also use text data compressed in the gzip, bzip2, or Snappy formats.
+You can also use text data compressed in the bzip2, deflate, gzip, Snappy, or

 Impala supports bzip files created by the